-- A. The Board will evaluate applications for the privilege on a case-by-case basis based on the degree of rehabilitation and adjustment the petitioner has shown during the term of confinement. - B. In evaluating cases, the Board will consider the following criteria in relation to the petitioner: - 1.
-Criminal history - a.
-The entire criminal file.
+- A. The Board will evaluate applications for the privilege on a case-by-case basis based on the degree of rehabilitation and adjustment the petitioner has shown during the term of confinement. - B. In evaluating cases, the Board will consider the following criteria in relation to the petitioner:

+1. Criminal history

-- b.
+- a.
+The entire criminal file. - b.
 Criminal record.
-A criminal record shall be defined as the number of times a petitioner has been convicted and sentenced. - The nature and circumstances of the crime, for which he is c. serving a sentence, including the degree of force or violence used in the commission of the crime. - d.
-If you complied with the payment of the special penalty for the Compensation and Services Fund for Victims and Witnesses of Crime, provided for in Article 48 (i) of the Criminal Code of 2012, in the cases that apply. - If there is a detainer issued by any U.S. state, federal court, federal government, and/or the Immigration and Naturalization Service. - 2.
+A criminal record shall be defined as the number of times a petitioner has been convicted and sentenced. - c.
+The nature and circumstances of the crime, for which he is serving a sentence, including the degree of force or violence used in the commission of the crime. - d.
+If you complied with the payment of the special penalty for the Compensation and Services Fund for Victims and Witnesses of Crime, provided for in Article 48 (i) of the Criminal Code of 2012, in the cases that apply. - e.
+If there is a detainer issued by any U.S. state, federal court, federal government, and/or the Immigration and Naturalization Service. - 2.
 A settlement statement of the judgment(s) served by the petitioner. - 3.
-The custody classification, how long you have been in that classification and whether there was a change in classification and the reasons for it. - The Board will not grant parole when the petitioner is in maximum custody. - 4.
-The age of the petitioner. - 5.
-The victim's opinion.
+The custody classification, how long you have been in that classification and whether there was a change in classification and the reasons for it.
+However, the Board may consider for the privilege of parole those petitioners who, as duly documented by the Federal Department of Justice or the State Department of Justice, are cooperating. - 4.
+The age of the petitioner.

+5. The victim's opinion.